-The year Netnod established an exchange point in Luleå.
+Netnod establishes an exchange point in Luleå.

 Netnod becomes fully DNSSEC available and provides DNSSEC enabled anycast services to .SE, the first TLD in the world to deploy DNSSEC.

 Netnod builds a DWDM system at Telecity in Stockholm.
 This was done to lower operational costs for connected operators as well as to reduce the cost of connecting to Netnod.
 This is later expanded to the Interxion site as well.